Updated: Sep 26

-With the housing market continuing it’s tear upward, increasingly real estate investors are being vilified and blamed for snapping up properties from first time home buyers and overbidding on properties thereby taking them off the plate of honest, hard-working Canadians that are just looking for a place to live.
-News articles point to increased investor demand, the government puts out press releases saying they are going to change lending regulations for those that own more than one house and ordinary Canadians create groups pushing for tighter regulations.
+With the housing market continuing its tear upward, increasingly, real estate investors are being vilified and blamed for snapping up properties from first-time home buyers and overbidding on properties, thereby taking them off the plate of honest, hard-working Canadians who are just looking for a place to live.
+News articles point to increased investor demand, and the government puts out press releases saying they are going to change lending regulations for those who own more than one house.
+Ordinary Canadians create groups pushing for tighter regulations.
 All of these reactions are missing the point.

 I see increased investor demand as a symptom of the problem, not the cause.
-There are many factors that are driving up the cost of real estate.
-I posted an article in November detailing the main factors that are driving the market.
+There are many factors driving up the cost of real estate.
+I posted an article in November detailing the main factors driving the market.
 Here is a list.
 I won’t go into too much detail here.

 New housing starts and completions are low.
-This is due in part to shortages resulting from the pandemic and increased cost of materials.
-At one point, lumber was 3 times as expensive as it had been before the pandemic started.
+This is due in part to shortages resulting from the pandemic and the increased cost of materials.
+At one point, lumber was three times as expensive as it had been before the pandemic started.

 There has been a paradigm shift.
 People are realizing that they can work from home and live in the suburbs for cheaper.

 The government has immigration targets set at approximately 1.2 million people over the next 3 years.
 I’m not against immigration, but they must have somewhere to go.

 Low-interest rates.
 The cost of borrowing money is at an all-time low.
 The government has so much debt that they can’t afford to raise interest rates at a significant pace.
 They will make a series of changes moving forward to help get inflation under control, but interest rates must stay historically low.
 When you take interest rates and subtract inflation, you are bound to get a negative number.
 In that environment, hard assets like real estate go up in value.